 Hand drawn sketches may not be used in any section of the lab reports.
-Sketches should be rendered using Adobe Illustrator, which is available to students in NYU's Virtual Computer Lab.
+Sketches should be rendered using Adobe Illustrator, SketchUp Web, or a similar app.

 Illustrations must be accompanied by discussion that is directly above the illustration and that presents the data in the illustration in text form.